LiyaoZhang0702/AR_PointCloud/README.md

 # AR_PointCloud
-A point cloud viewer for Android.
+A point cloud viewer for Android (developed with ARCore and Unity).